Y-T-T/utils/README.md

 # Utils Toolbox

-A collection of utility scripts, primarily for automation, system administration, and security tasks.
+A collection of utility scripts, primarily for automation or security tasks.

 ---